Discovery and Timing of 49 Pulsars from the Arecibo 327-MHz Drift Survey: Results

 \subsection{Emission Features}

 In addition to constructing phase-connected timing solutions, our multi-epoch observations with single-pulse resolution provide us an opportunity to probe related emission behaviors for these sources.
-In total, 29 of our sources show some form of amplitude modulation alone, one source showing drift alone, and 13 showing evidence of both.
+In total, 29 of our sources show some form of amplitude modulation alone, one source shows drifting subpulses alone, and 13 show evidence of both.
 In addition, PSR J1942+0147 was found to exhibit bi-drifting, a rare type of subpulse drift in which the drift slopes have different signs for different components.
 This is seen in only a handful of sources \citep{Szary_2020}.
 An example of this pulsar's bi-drifting is shown in Fig.~\ref{fig_bd}, while an example of mode changing behavior by PSR J0806+0811 is shown in Fig.~\ref{fig_mc}.
 Documented emission features are listed in Table~\ref{table1}.
 In cases where identification was uncertain, entries are marked with a question mark.
-A detailed study of the pulsars emission features will be left to forthcoming work.
-The 327-MHz epoch-averaged intensity profiles for each pulsar are shown in Figs.~\ref{fig_avp1}--\ref{fig_avp4} while L-band profiles are shown in Figs.~\ref{fig_avpl1}--\ref{fig_avpl2}.
-Also, we note that one pulsar, PSR J0225+1727, with spin period of ~390 ms, has an interpulse offset by 164$^\circ$ from the main pulse.
-Though the main-pulse of J0225+1727 was weakly detected at L-band, no detection of the interpulse was made.
+Polarization calibration was undertaken for a single source, PSR J0225+1727.
+A detailed study of these pulsars' polarization and other emission features will be left to forthcoming work.
+The 327-MHz and L-band epoch-averaged intensity profiles for each pulsar are shown in Fig.~2.1 --~2.6.